How to ask your friend out on a date?

 Fact#4 – Know what you feel

 Before you ask your friend out, you should figure out exactly what it is you feel.
 Are you in love or are you just feeling lust for them?
 Basically being in love might make it more worth it, as it is a greater cause and worth taking a gamble on.
-If it’s just lust, you can probably get that somewhere else, maybe visit a naughty dating site like The Sex Chat Site US if you just want to have fun and you will keep your friendship intact.
+If it’s just lust, you can probably get that somewhere else, maybe visit a naughty dating site if you just want to have fun and you will keep your friendship intact.
 That is of course depending on how your friend feels for you.
 Just make sure you communicate your feelings and see what they say, maybe what can start as a casual fling can later progress into a fully committed relationship.